alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 ## Automatic Resume Generation

-Though it would be nice if everyone wanted to just view the portfolio for the most up-to-date information, it is not very likely.
-So, I created a library for parsing MDAST data and adding the information to a PDF.
+Though it would be nice if everyone wanted to just view the portfolio for the most up-to-date information, it is not likely.
+This led me to create a library for parsing MDAST data and adding the information to a PDF.

 This function is run at build time from the source files and saved to the public folder for serving.
 This means that all resume content is generated automatically and no more double data entry!
 That means the PDF below always has the most accurate data available.
 <!-- Using Markdown data resume content is automatically parsed and saved for display. -->